-The best solution for replacing a missing tooth is to get dental crowns or dental bridges because they look and feel just like real teeth and they can last a lifetime.
+The best solution for replacing a missing tooth is to get dental crowns or dental bridges because they look and feel just like real teeth.

 The cost of dental bridges varies greatly depending on the number of missing teeth, the location of treatment, the type of dental bridge used, etc.